 The Jam sessions are free of charge.
 Registration required for musically active participants.

-As part of the social program, MIB and RAMA have arranged for three simultaneous jam sessions on Sunday evening.
-The purpose of the jam sessions is to give the participants a chance to perform and interact musically in an informal setting.
+As part of the social program, MIB and RAMA have arranged one jam session on Sunday evening.
+The purpose of the jam session is to give the participants a chance to perform and interact musically in an informal setting.
 Between 8 and 11 p.m., this structure will allow for the participants both to take part in several of the activities and to listen in.
-The doors will remain open to all three stages.

 MUSIC AND LIGHT SUPPER AT “THE OLD TOWN MUSEUM”

 Entrance fee offered by the Mariani Foundation.
 Registration required.
 Cost for light supper: DKK 175.00 per person.

 1. 19.30-22: jazz at Bent J jazz bar, featuring Mikkel Vuust, Frederik Vuust and Peter Vuust

 2. 19.30 and 20.30: recitals at “The Elsinore Theater” by percussion Professor Henrik Knarborg Larsen, featuring Ki-aikido martial arts techniques